WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Cons:

-- No VPN, Feather or ChatGPT support
+- No VPN, Feather, Apple Relay or ChatGPT support

 ### madNS Config Profile

 Pros:

-- Supports VPNs, Feather and ChatGPT
+- Supports VPNs, Feather, Apple Relay and ChatGPT

 - Privacy oriented as can be